-- 1) It foreshadows a trip to the basement later in the text.
-One can guess that since John said this, characters are probably going to go into the basement. - 2) There is likely something bad or forbidden in the basement.
+1) It foreshadows a trip to the basement later in the text.
+One can guess that since John said this, characters are probably going to go into the basement.
 NOTE:

 Is John a trustworthy character or a suspicious one?
 Inferences about what is in the basement might differ depending on the answer.